Central Florida Future: Awards

 In Spring 2010, at the Society of Professional Journalists region three conference, the staff of the "Central Florida Future," at the time led by Editor-in-Chief Jeffrey Riley, was awarded two first-place awards.
 The first award was for "Best All-Around Non-Daily Student Newspaper", and the second was for "Best Affiliated Website."
 Both awards had not been won by The Future before.
 Also at the conference, writers for The Future won first and second-place awards for "Online Sports Reporting", first place in "Feature Writing", and first place in "Sports Writing".

 In Spring 2016, The Future was recognized as "Best All-Around Non Daily Student Newspaper" for Region 3.
 Two months later, the Society of Professional Journalists named The Future a national finalist, placing them in the top three student newspapers in the country in the "Best All-Around Non Daily" category.

 Author Roger Darnell (Film/RTV, 1990) contributed an original weekly humor column to The Future called "Observations" between August, 1989, and December, 1990.
 Directly related to one of his entries, Roger was awarded a Scripps-Howard Foundation Fellowship in 1990.

+In Spring 1986, at the Columbia University School of Journalism and Columbia Scholastic Press Association’s College Gold Circle Awards, The Central Florida Future led by Jeff Glick won numerous awards for overall design, news design, features design, informational graphics and special acknowledgement for Collection of Work by Glick.